 Everything You Need to Know About Missouri DWI Laws

-Driving while intoxicated has contributed to the growing number of car accidents on the road in recent decades, consequently leading to the loss of many lives and other life-changing consequences.
+Driving while intoxicated has contributed to the growing number of car accidents in recent decades, consequently leading to the loss of many lives and other life-changing consequences.

-Due to this reason, numerous DWI laws have been enacted in Missouri, which serve the primary purpose of eliminating or reducing car accidents on the road.
+Due to this, numerous DWI laws have been enacted in Missouri, primarily aiming to eliminate or reduce car accidents.
 The DWI laws are also meant to protect every road user and motorist’s rights.

 The Missouri DWI Statute